Intrauterine system (IUS)

 Advantages and disadvantages of the IUS

-- It works for five years (Mirena) or three years (Jaydess).
+- It works for 5 years or 3 years, depending on the brand.

 - It's one of the most effective forms of contraception available in the UK.

-- An IUS may be useful if you have heavy or painful periods because your periods usually become much lighter and shorter, and sometimes less painful – they may stop completely after the first year of use.
+- Your periods can become lighter, shorter and less painful – they may stop completely after the first year of use.

 - It's not affected by other medicines.

-- It may be a good option if you can't take the hormone oestrogen, which is used in the combined contraceptive pill.
+- It may be a good option if you cannot take the hormone oestrogen, which is used in the combined contraceptive pill.

-There's no evidence that an IUS will affect your weight or that having an IUS fitted will increase the risk of cervical cancer, cancer of the uterus or ovarian cancer.
-Some women experience changes in mood and libido, but these changes are very small.
+- There's no evidence that an IUS will increase the risk of cervical cancer, womb (uterus) cancer or ovarian cancer.

-- Some women experience headaches, acne and breast tenderness after having the IUS fitted.
+- Some people experience headaches, acne and breast tenderness after having the IUS fitted, but these usually settle with time.

-- An uncommon side effect of the IUS is the appearance of small fluid-filled cysts on the ovaries – these usually disappear without treatment.
+- An uncommon side effect of the IUS is that some people can develop small fluid-filled cysts on the ovaries – these usually disappear without treatment.

-- An IUS doesn't protect you against STIs, so you may also have to use condoms when having sex.
-If you get an STI while you have an IUS fitted, it could lead to pelvic infection if it's not treated.
+- If you get an infection when you have an IUS fitted, it could lead to a pelvic infection if it's not treated.

-- Most women who stop using an IUS do so because of vaginal bleeding and pain, although this is uncommon.
-Hormonal problems can also occur, but these are even less common.
+- Most people who stop using an IUS do so because of vaginal bleeding and pain, although this is less common.

 Risks of the IUS